cakwok/Computer-Vision/Project 2 - Content-based Image Retrieval/README.md

 ### Custom Design
 In this task, I have chosen 2 objects to match with -  a car, and a green bin.

-Target Image 1 - Car with 10 training data + 10 random images
+#### Target Image 1 - Car with 10 training data + 10 random images
 Feature Vector 1 - 0.5 * gradient magnitude histogram  + 0.5 RGB 3D histogram (both of the center 374 * 583 pixels of the target image)

 Feature Vector 2 - 0.5 * gradient magnitude histogram  + 0.5 RGB 3D histogram (both of the center 374 * 583 pixels of the random image)

 Distance Metrics - L1

-Target Image -
+Target Image to match  -

 ![image](https://user-images.githubusercontent.com/21034990/188552104-022a9454-aaa0-4e89-8619-bd9482c57840.png)